-Policy Suspension of Benefits - While Incarcerated (POL 10/2016) Effective Date October 1, 2016 Application Applies to all claims on or after the effective date.
-Purpose To establish guidelines for the suspension of compensation benefits to an injured worker or other person where an injured worker is incarcerated.
+Policy Suspension of Benefits - While Incarcerated (POL

+PurposeTo establish guidelines for the suspension of compensation benefits to an injured worker or other person where an injured worker is incarcerated.

 Incarceration means confinement to a correctional facility, penitentiary, prison, reformatory, or youth custody facility.